 The vast majority of US tax treaties contain LOB articles.
 LOB articles are anti-‘treaty-shopping’ provisions that are designed to deny treaty benefits when the party seeking the benefits does not have sufficient connection to the jurisdiction in which it is resident to support the application of the treaty.
 In recent years, the US Treasury has made it a priority to renegotiate the more commonly used treaties that did not have LOB articles.
 Two of those treaties — with Hungary and Poland — have been renegotiated but not yet ratified.

-LOB articles provide objective tests (e.g., ownership-base erosion test, publicly traded company test) to determine whether an entity is appropriately claiming treaty benefits or was created merely to obtain treaty benefits.
-As new treaties are negotiated, the United States has been adding more restrictive provisions to the LOB tests; as a result, a company that is not engaged in treaty-shopping nonetheless may fail the tests.
-If objective tests are not met, a country’s competent authority may grant treaty benefits with respect to a specific item of income upon request by the taxpayer, if the competent authority determines that the establishment, acquisition, or maintenance of the entity and the conduct of its operations did not have as one of its principal purposes the obtaining of treaty benefits.
+LOB articles provide objective tests (e.g., ownership-base erosion test and publicly traded company test) to determine whether an entity is appropriately claiming treaty benefits or was created merely to obtain treaty benefits.
+As new treaties are negotiated, the United States has been adding more restrictive provisions to the LOB tests; as a result, a company that is not engaged in treaty shopping nonetheless may fail the tests.
+If objective tests are not met, a country’s competent authority may grant treaty benefits with respect to a specific item of income upon request by the taxpayer, if the competent authority determines that the establishment, acquisition, or maintenance of the entity and the conduct of its operations did not have as one of its principal purposes the obtaining of treaty benefits

 The US tax treaty network includes treaties with most European countries and other major trading partners, including Mexico, Canada, Japan, China, Australia, and the former Soviet Union countries.
 There are many ‘gaps’ in the US tax treaty network, particularly in Africa, Asia, the Middle East, and South America.
 A new treaty with Chile was signed in 2010 but has yet to be ratified.